Wobook/wobook-reader-ios/README.md

 reader.present(from: self)
 ```

-  > The RKReader will always present itself from the main thread.
+  > The WKReader will always present itself from the main thread.

 ### Dismissal completion block